artisdom/macro-keyboard/README.md

 ## Issues

-- Potential issue when switching BLE peer: the hid report array is not propably reset.
+- Potential issue when switching BLE host: the hid report array is not propably reset.
-Should not be an issue as BLE changes are supposed to happen without other keys being pressed.
+Should not be an issue as BLE host changes are supposed to happen without other keys being pressed.